Tom Sobolik

 Analyze experiment results to find optimizations

 The Experiment Details page gathers telemetry about all of an experiment’s runs, including duration, errors, and evaluation scores.
 To understand how an experiment performed across all runs, you can view averages of its evaluations and performance metrics in the Summary section.
-Then, you can use the Evaluation Distribution to further hone in on a subset of experiment runs that had evaluations or metrics within a problematic threshold.
+Then, you can use the Evaluation Distribution to further home in on a subset of experiment runs that had evaluations or metrics within a problematic threshold.
 This can help you find opportunities for optimizations.

-For example, the preceding screenshot shows the Evaluation Distribution filters that highlights all experiment records with a high token count (indicating verbose and potentially costly inputs and outputs) and a suboptimal correctness_query score.
-By applying these filters, you can view a list of interesting records, examine the records’ inputs and outputs, and then drill into traces to investigate potential root causes of the highlighted performance issues.
+For example, the preceding screenshot shows the Evaluation Distribution filters that highlight all experiment records with a high token count (indicating verbose and potentially costly inputs and outputs) and a suboptimal correctness_query

 You can inspect each of these records’ traces in the run side panel.
 This includes tool and task executions and each individual LLM call used to produce the final output.
-Continuing our previous example, the following screenshot shows a prompt execution trace for a run with an unusually high token count and low correctness_query score.
+Continuing our previous example, the following screenshot shows a prompt execution trace for a run with an unusually high token count and low correctness_query

 By using the trace tab to view each action taken by the application in an experiment run, you can more easily troubleshoot and interpret the application’s behavior and find ways to improve the output.
 In this example, we’re looking at the system prompt to see whether it included the correct context.